nickshine/boca-chica-bot/README.md

 - `twitter_consumer_secret`
 - `twitter_access_secret`
 - `twitter_access_token`
+- `discord_bot_token`

-These are used to populate the Parameter Store with the required Twitter API creds.
+These are used to populate the Parameter Store with the required Twitter and Discord API creds.

 ## Local Development